Textualize/textual/docs/widgets/text_area.md

 !!! note

     Custom themes are only relevant for people who are looking to customize syntax highlighting.
-    If you're only editing plain text, and wish to recolor aspects of the `TextArea`, you should use the provided component classes.
+    If you're only editing plain text, and wish to recolor aspects of the `TextArea`, you should use the [provided component classes][textual.widgets.TextArea.COMPONENT_CLASSES].

 Using custom (non-builtin) themes is a two-step process: